Wasps and their nests

 How to avoid wasps

-There are useful behaviors to avoid an increased number of wasps in your own environment,
+There are useful behaviors to avoid an increased number of wasps in our own environment,

-what means in their own house or garden.
+what means in our house or garden.
 For example, trash cans should always have a lid,

 remain closed and clean and placed at some distance from doors and windows.
 Likewise,